-150302 Grade 10 -12 1⁄2 CREDIT Geography is a semester course that introduces the student to the five themes of geography and how they relate to the major cultural regions of the world.
-The course provides an understanding of each world region's physical and human geography and the role it has played in the development of that region.
+150302 Grade 10 -12 1⁄2 CREDIT Geography is a semester course that introduces students to the five themes of geography and how they relate to the major cultural regions of the world.
+The course provides an understanding of each world region's physical and human geography and the role each has played in the development of that region.
 (Prerequisite: None)

-American Studies is a double-period class, team-taught by Social Studies and English teachers.
-It presents a unique opportunity for high school juniors to engage in lively discussions and thoughtful debates as they explore the question, "What does it mean to be an American?"
-By combining a study of American literature and history, plus adding elements of art, music, and architecture, American Studies focuses on the interrelatedness of American culture.
-Innovative classroom technology, guest speakers, and field trips round out the curriculum.
+American Studies is a double-period class, team-taught by a Social Studies teacher and an English teacher.
+It presents a unique opportunity for high school juniors to engage in lively discussions and thoughtful debates as they explore the question, "What is the American Identity?"
+By combining a study of American literature and history with elements of art (an art teacher pushes in regularly), American Studies focuses on the interrelatedness of American culture.
+Unlike a traditional course, this course is taught thematically rather than chronologically.
+American Studies looks at big picture ideas and then pulls history and literature to help students understand the present day.
 This class fulfills the 11th grade requirement for both U.S. History and American Literature.
-(Prerequisite: English II and division approval)
+(Prerequisite: None)

-History of Chicago is a semester course that examines Chicago's economic, ethnic, racial, and political development from the early exploration to its current urban status.
+History of Chicago is a semester course that examines Chicago's economic, ethnic, racial, and political development from its early exploration to its current urban status.
 Students develop knowledge concerning the impact of technological change on Chicago and the economic and demographic forces that have helped shape the city's history.
 Themes such as geography, industrialization, immigration, the rise of labor, and the impact of national politics are analyzed.
 (Prerequisite: None)